balpal4495/bookReadClub-react-native/README.md

-Powered by the gooreads api
+# Powered by the goodreads api